Join WV 4-H

 caring adult willing to volunteer once a month.

 All 4-H groups need to be properly chartered to be recognized as official and in good standing to operate 4-H programs and activities in the state of West Virginia.
-To learn more about chartering a 4-H club in your community, contact your local office of the WVU Extension Service.
+To learn more about chartering a 4-H club in your community, contact your local WVU Extension office.

 The 4-H year in West Virginia runs from October 1 to September 30.
 Youth and volunteers can register anytime during the 4-H year.
 Many 4-H participants register for 4-H in the fall.
 There are incentives for participants who sign up during the month of October.

 There may be registration deadlines to participate in specific activities, projects, and programs.
 Check with your local Extension Office for details.

 Registering for 4-H

 The 4-H registration process has moved online into ZSuite.
 A household completes all registration forms and participant waivers in this system.
 Participant waivers include a Health form, Media release, Transportation waiver, ADA accommodation needs, and the Code of Conduct.
 Following the waivers, members will be asked to select 4-H clubs and 4-H projects they wish to participate in during the upcoming 4-H year.
 Volunteers will also need to enroll in ZSuite.

 - New 4-H households will have to create a ZSuite account, add household members, and complete enrollment forms and waivers for each person.